 Program Description Non-Residential Smart \$aver® Prescriptive Program Financial incentives for customers to install energy efficient equipment.
-The prescriptive program includes specific incentives for agriculture, chillers, lighting, variable frequency drives, pumps, HVAC, food service, IT, and process equipment.
+The prescriptive program includes specific incentives for food service, HVAC, information technologies, lighting, process equipment, and pumps and drives.
 Non-Residential Smart \$aver® Custom Program Financial incentives for customers to install energy-efficient equipment that is outside of the Company's prescriptive programs.
 It is designed to give customers flexibility and incentives based on a specific customer application.
 Incentives range from 25 to 150 percent of the project's annual electric savings.
-Non-Residential Smart \$aver® Custom Energy Assessments Program Financial incentives for a customer to undertake an energy assessment that can be used to identify projects and help them through the custom application process.
+Non-Residential Smart \$aver® Custom Energy Assessments Financial incentives for a customer to undertake an energy assessment that can be used to identify projects and help them through the custom application process.
 Participants receive up to a 50 percent subsidy of assessment costs.
+Non-Residential Smart \$aver® Performance Incentive Financial assistance to customers to enhance their ability to adopt and install cost- effective electrical energy efficiency projects.
+Incentive payments are provided to offset a portion of the higher cost of energy efficient installations that are not eligible under the prescriptive and custom programs.
 Small Business Energy Saver Targeted to provide small business customers with the installation of energy efficiency measures.
 Through this program, the business will receive up to 80 percent coverage on lighting and refrigeration improvements and up to 10 percent on HVAC upgrades.
-Smart Energy in Offices Designed to create a community engagement around energy efficiency in the office.
-The community-participating office buildings then receive important usage data, participate in behavioral campaigns targeting efficiency, and work toward a common efficiency goal.
-In December 2017 a letter was sent to the PSC requesting program closure effective June 30, 2018.
-PowerShare® Through this series of programs, the Company provides customers with financial incentives for the ability to require a customer to shed load during peak events.
+PowerShare ® Through this series of programs, the Company provides customers with financial incentives for the ability to require a customer to shed load during peak events.
 Incentives can total up to 8 percent or more off a monthly bill.
-EnergyWise® Business This program provides small-business customers with a financial incentive to allow the Company to cycle customers' air conditioners during peak events.
+EnergyWise® Business This program provides customers with a financial incentive to allow the Company to cycle customers' air conditioners during peak events.
 Participants choose the operation level.
-Incentives range from \$25 to \$135.
+Incentives range from \$50 to \$135.
 Online Resources Online tools and tips including energy calculators.
-Business Energy Report Pilot Designed to engage commercial customers around understanding their energy usage by providing them with periodic reports that feature a normative comparison to similar types of businesses and targeted actionable tips to become more efficient.
-This program was terminated in July 2017.